Tonight I'm Getting Over You

 "Tonight I'm Getting Over You" is a song by Canadian singer Carly Rae Jepsen, taken from her second studio album and debut international release, Kiss (2012).
 It was released in the United States as a single on February 19, 2013, as the international fourth single from the album.
 An official remix featuring rapper Nicki Minaj was released on May 6, 2013.
 The song was written by Jepsen, Lukas Hilbert, Max Martin, Clarence Coffee Jr., Shiloh, and Katerina Loules.
 Thematically, the track centers around a break-up, with lyrics about getting over her ex-boyfriend by dancing with someone new.
 The song has some dubstep aspects.
-"Tonight I'm Getting Over You" received mostly positive reviews from music critics; some deemed it one of the best tracks on Kiss, as they did about Jepsen's claim to fame with "Call Me Maybe".
+"Tonight I'm Getting Over You" received mostly positive reviews from music critics; some deemed it one of the best tracks on Kiss, as they did with "Call Me Maybe".

 Charting across Europe, the song became a top ten hit in Belgium.
 The song peaked at number 90 on the Billboard Hot 100 and achieved modest success on the Mainstream Top 40 and dance club airplay charts.